pankajbarge93/wisdmlabs/README.md

 * index.php ->  this is the file which is deploy on the server by nginx which contains database and php connectivity code

-NOTE: ansible step by step screen shot are not taken
+NOTE: ansible step by step screen shots are not taken
 ----------------------------------------------------------------------------------------------------------------------------------